EurNeffy Nasal Spray: Everything You Need to Know About Neffy in the UK

 How to Administer EurNeffy Nasal Spray

-Clear instructions provided with the device further simplify the process, ensuring proper administration during an emergency.
-The device should not be primed (or a dose may be lost).
+The device need not be ‘primed’ (or a dose may be lost).

 If this is your first time exploring allergy treatments for your child, consider consulting a paediatric allergy specialist in London to create a personalised care plan.